Domestic Violence Defense Lawyers

 • Showing that the victim was being vindictive

-How Our Domestic Violence Lawyers Step in To Help After You’re Charged
+How Our Domestic Violence Lawyers Step in to Help after You’re Charged

 Once you call the Panella Law Firm, we can start fighting these charges from the beginning to get them dropped, amended, or diverted.
 Our domestic violence attorneys in Orlando can help by:

-• Keeping you from making mistakes such as incriminating yourself or accepting boilerplate offers.
+• Keeping you from making mistakes such as incriminating yourself or accepting boilerplate offers

 • Making early contact with the prosecution to get information.
 This shows that you have an attorney to advocate for your cause and allows us to determine what factual defenses, legal issues, and mitigating circumstances may be used to keep the State from proceeding with charges.